Disney’s ‘Miracle’ Actor Michael Mantenuto Dead At 35 From Apparent Suicide

-Michael Mantenuto, the actor best known for portraying Jack O’Callahan in Disney’s sports docudrama Miracle, died from apparent suicide on Monday, April 24, in Washington State, at just 35 years old, according to a statement by the U.S. Army’s 1st Special Forces Group.
+Michael Mantenuto, the actor best known for portraying Jack O’Callahan in Disney’s sports docudrama, Miracle, died from apparent suicide on Monday, April 24, in Washington State, at just 35 years old, according to a statement by the U.S. Army’s 1st Special Forces Group.
 The former actor apparently shot and killed himself in his car, according to Des Moines Police Department.
-Police officers reportedly found him dead in his car on Monday afternoon, with a gunshot wound to his dead.
+Police officers reportedly found him dead in his car on Monday afternoon with a gunshot wound to his dead.

 The King County medical examiner’s office in Seattle, Washington, also said he appeared to have died from a self-inflicted gunshot wound, according to People magazine.